Edwyn Collins: Awards and honours

 In 2010, he received an honorary master's degree from the Buckinghamshire New University, in recognition of his "strong influences and contribution to the national and international music industry over the last three decades".

 On 21 August 2010, Collins attended the Helmsdale Highland Games as the chieftain, an honour also previously bestowed on his grandfather.

 On 24 August 2022, Collins appeared on stage with Coldplay at Hampden Park, Glasgow, to perform "A Girl Like You."

 Personal life

 Collins is married to Grace Maxwell, who is also his manager.
-The couple live in Helmsdale and have a son named William.
+The couple live in Helmsdale.